Tools4everBV/HelloID-Conn-Prov-Target-Zivver/README.md

 The Zivver user response is used and enriched with the necessary updates.
 This is how we ensure the entire user `GET` response is included in each `PUT` call.

+#### Governance remarks

+To ensure that accounts are actually deleted in Zivver, the option must be enabled in Zivver to automatically delete accounts after, for example, 90 days.
+This is because the HelloID delete action doesn't actually delete the account.
+The full name is appended to the delete action (Deleted by HelloID).

 #### Error handling

 ##### When the division could not be found